 Personal loans have been around far longer than credit cards, but the convenience of credit cards has overshadowed personal loans until now.
-Online lenders have made personal loans a convenient, simple, and popular way to bridge financial gaps – but for many people loans feel like a relatively new option and we get a lot of questions about how loans really work.
+Online lenders have made personal loans a convenient, simple, and popular way to bridge financial gaps – but for many people personal loans feel like a relatively new option and we get a lot of questions about how personal loans really work.
 As a company at the forefront of this new way to borrow, we love that you’re asking questions.
 So, here’s everything you always wanted to know about personal loans.

 Why do people get personal loans?

 Personal loans can be used for almost anything.
 The two most common use cases are paying down existing debt at a lower rate, also known as refinancing or credit card consolidation, and making a purchase when you don’t have the money currently available.
 Examples include wedding loans or home improvement loans.
 Many people use credit cards for these types of purchases, but fixed-rate loans will often help you save money.

 Almost anyone.
 But different types of borrowers have different options available to them.
 Rates and loans are largely determined by a borrower’s credit history and credit score, limited history and low credit will reduce options and raise rates.

 How do lenders decide whom to lend to?

 Each lender has established a formula to determine whom to lend to and at what rate.
 This process is known as underwriting.
 Typically lenders will look at many factors including your credit history, your current debt-to-income ratio, and your expenses in assessing your creditworthiness.

 How are interest rates determined?